chaunceyt/aichat-workspace-operator/README.md

 * ✅ API endpoint for register and login and calling a protected endpoint. (use: curl, postman, etc)
 * Manage the lifecycle of each application (Open WebUI and Ollama)
 * ✅ e2e testing (using Kyverno Chainsaw)
-* ❌ Add envoy sidecar proxy providing auth to the Ollama endpoint. (basic-auth, jwt)
-* ❌ Observability (i.e, grafana, loki, prometheus, promtail, and tempo)
-* ❌ Scale-to-Zero after no request are received for a period of time. (scale up on new requests)
+* ❌ Scale-to-Zero after no request are received for a period of time. (scale up on new requests) [testing](hack/scale-to-zero/)
+* ❌ Add auth to the Ollama endpoint, consider envoy sidecar proxy providing auth or use basic-auth for ingress-nginx. (basic-auth, jwt) [testing](hack/envoy-sidecar/)
+* ❌ List of resource in the describe of the aichatworkspace object. (pods, pvc, svc, models running, etc)
 * ❌ Support for each `system.md` located under [fabric/patterns](https://github.com/danielmiessler/fabric/tree/main/patterns)
+* ❌ API endpoint to manage AIChat workspace. (use: curl, postman, etc)
 * ❌ Built in SRE that monitors the events of AIChat Workspace workloads and interact with LLM to identify a solution.
-* ❌ List of resource in the describe of the aichatworkspace object. (pods, pvc, svc, models running, etc)
+* ❌ Observability (i.e, grafana, loki, prometheus, promtail, and tempo)
 * ❌ Helm chart (with unittest)
-* ❌ API endpoint to manage AIChat workspace. (use: curl, postman, etc)
 * ❌ Web Frontend

 ### Components that will be dynamically created and managed: